Pancreatitis In Dogs & Cats

 Diabetes and pancreatitis in cats are commonly linked.
 Feline pancreatitis is also often found with inflammatory bowel disease and liver disease (we call this ‘triaditis’) but we still aren’t sure this isn’t just coincidental.
 Read more about diabetes here.

-Unlike dogs, there is no clear link with diet and no need to change your cat’s food other than to get them to an ideal weight.
+Unlike dogs, there is no clear link with diet and no need to change the food other than to get cats to an ideal weight.
 Thankfully, most of our feline patients do very well on long term pain control.

 So (once again!) the message is simple: take your pet’s small signs of sickness seriously.
 They might be all you get.